crcx/parable/REFERENCE.md

     value pointer pointer - ?

 Primitive.
-Apply each quotation to a copy of the value.
+Apply each quotation to a copy of the Variable.

 ## tri

     value pointer pointer pointer - ?

 Primitive.
-Apply each quotation to a copy of the value.
+Apply each quotation to a copy of the Variable.

 ## abort